-This patch requires FATW: The Dominion of Men v3.0 or v3.1.
+This patch requires The Dominion of Men v3.0 or v3.1.
 This patch is cumulative, you do NOT need to install 3.1 first.
 It is NOT savegame compatible.

-1. Unzip the fatw31patch.rar file to a location of your choice.
+1. Unzip the 3.2_Cities_of_Middle-earth.rar file to a location of your choice.

 2. Copy the data folder inside into your .../bi/fatw folder.

 3. When promted, choose to overwrite all existing files and folders.